energizeai/actions/packages/registry/DOCUMENTATION.md

 Spark has two options for outputs:

 1. **JSON Data** that adheres to a specific Zod schema.
-This is the recommended the output for actions that `GET data`.
+This is the recommended the output for Actions that `GET` data.
 2. **React Component** that asks for confirmation for the action.
-This is the recommended output for actions that `POST data`.
+This is the recommended output for Actions that `POST` data.

 #### Option 1: JSON Data Output

-In this example, the GetGoogleContact action is GETting data from Google Contacts.
+In this example, the GetGoogleContact action is `GET`ting data from Google Contacts.
 The output is a JSON object that adheres to the Zod schema below.
+No React Component is specified.

 ```typescript
 const GetGoogleContactOutput = z.object({